shristi1106/learn-react/REDME.md

  export const Component
  import {Component} from "path"

- #React Hooks- normal js utility function
+ # React Hooks- normal js utility function
  -useState()- use to generate superpowerfull variables or use to create state variables -useEffect()

+# 2 types routing in web apps
+-Client side routing = All the components already in our local, when we want route that component only load not fetch the data from server side
+-Server side routing =  you make a server call and page coming from that server